 - Relocation - Moving won't always affect your eligibility, but sometimes moving to a new home address or a new work site can, especially if it's in a new state with different regulations.

-Not all plans allow for mid-year changes, but you'll find that most do.
-If you experience one of these life events, you'll want to get in touch with your FSA administrator within 30 days of the event to find out if you are eligible to make changes to your plan.
+Not all plans allow for mid-year changes, but most do.
+If you experience one of these life events, get in touch with your FSA administrator within 30 days of the event to find out if you are eligible to make changes to your plan.

 What else can I do?